jesperlourens/jesperlourens.github.io/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: ☕️
+  icon: 🐸

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Director of Cloud Infrastructure
+role: MSc Student at University of Groningen

 # Organizations/Affiliations to display in Biography blox
 organizations: